 The closest airport to Banff is Calgary International Airport (YYC), which is a 90-minute–and very scenic!–drive to Banff.

-The town of Banff is a resort town in a small valley within Banff National Park, where you’ll find boutiques, dining, souvenirs, and even château-style hotels.
+In comparison, the town of Banff is a resort town in a small valley within Banff National Park, where you’ll find boutiques, dining, souvenirs, and even château-style hotels.